 - 1. Change the name or categories associated with the search - 2.
 Enable/disable automated searching - 3.
 Adjust the run frequency or desired criticality of Alerts from the search - 4.
-Run the search, or make edits to the search (more information: Editing a Saved Search) - 5.
+Run the search, or make edits to the search (see next section: Editing a Saved Search) - 5.
 View Alerts from the search (if any)